ENGR 100-600 | University of Michigan

 Since payloads are shared by teams they must present a consistent interface, thus payload (and buoy) programming is fixed and may not be modified by users.

 The payload Arduino operates at roughly 10 cycles per second.
 On each cycle, it reads the onboard instruments, loads the data into a packet for the nRF24L01 radio and sends the packet up a serial link to the Arduino in the buoy.
 As soon as the buoy has a packet it sends it off to the nRF24L01 for transmission.
-The pair of nRF24L01 radios in the buoy and control box implement an automatic response system, so as soon as the control box receives payload data it responds by sending back the current control data.
+The pair of nRF24L01 radios in the buoy and controller implement an automatic response system, so as soon as the controller receives payload data it responds by sending back the current control data.

 When the return packet arrives at the buoy, it sends the data as serial data down to the payload.
-The payload arduino reads it, sets the states for the motors and servos, and starts the execution of the next loop.
+The payload Arduino reads it, sets the states for the motors and servos, and starts the execution of the next loop.
 All synchronization is driven by the payload controller; the other components in the system just wait for it to initiate and then respond.
-Each payload is numbered and a control box is paired to a payload by entering that number in the control box Arduino code, recompiling and uploading it to the control box.
+Each payload is numbered and a controller is paired to a payload by entering that number in the controller Arduino code, recompiling and uploading it to the controller.

 You will be provided with a computer program that has a basic control scheme for the thrusters and servo already set up.
 If you would like to implement custom code, or just want to understand the program better, these next sections give detail on the logic required for controlling the thrusters and servo.